ay-lab-team/Loop-Catalog-Pipelines/README.md

-# HiChIP repository for the loop calling pipeline
+# HiChIP Repository for the Loop Calling Pipeline

 ## Pipeline Details
 For our pipeline we are using: